Hiring and Growth

 This independent contractor agreement is made and entered into as of [DATE OF AGREEMENT] between [YOUR COMPANY NAME], and [THE NAME OF YOUR CONTRACTOR].

 So far so good, right?
-Next, you want to delineate the term, or how long the agreement is for (it can be until the work is completed), and how the agreement can be terminated, if needed.
+Next, you want to delineate the term of this agreement, as in how long the agreement is for (it can be until the work is completed), and how the agreement can be terminated, if needed.
 Call this section 1.0, “Term and Termination.”
-Subsection 1.1 would cover the “Term” of the contract and subsection 1.2 would cover how it can be terminated, like a written notice from one party that the other is violating the agreement.
+Subsection 1.1 would cover the “Term” of the contract and subsection 1.2 would cover the termination of this agreement, like a written notice from one party that the other is violating the agreement, along with severability, so if the agreement is terminated certain provisions of this agreement would remain enforceable.
 Feel free to comb through these SHRM and Rocketlawyer templates and you’ll be able to find the wording that works for you.

-Section three is where you make it as clear as possible that the contractor is in fact an independent contractor and not an employee.
-This is where you should make it clear that the company does not control or direct the manner or means by which the contractor performs the services.
-Be sure to explain that since the contractor is not an employee, they have no authority to make any agreements or representations on behalf of the company.
-Defining the relationship of the parties is important for many reasons, including, if you ever end up in court with a contractor trying to claim any benefits as if they were an employee.
-Unclear about the difference between the two?
-Read more here.
+Section three is where you make it as clear as possible that the contractor is in fact an independent contractor and not a full-time or part-time employee.
+This is where you should make it clear that the company does not control or direct the manner or means by which the contractor is providing services.
+Be sure to explain that since the contractor is not an employee and has independent contractor status, they have no authority to make any agreements or representations on behalf of the company.
+Defining the relationship of the parties is important for many reasons, including if you ever end up in court with a contractor trying to claim any employee benefits as if they were an employee.

-This part is also important because it’s where you say that any and all work your contractor creates is owned by your company, and therefore, they give up all rights to it, including any intellectual property rights.
+This part is also important because it’s where you say that any and all work products your contractor creates for the following services listed in the SOW are owned by your company, and therefore, they give up all rights to it, including any intellectual property rights.
 This is also where you can grant permission to the contractor to display the work in their portfolio for the purposes of marketing their services to others.

 Other sections to think about